Psychotic Disorders Diagnosis and Treatment

 Other Possible Causes

-Other possible causes of psychotic disorders could be substance use, physical illness, or mental health conditions.
+Other possible causes of psychotic disorders may include substance use, physical illness, or mental health conditions.

 Risk Factors